-The Supreme Judicial Court granted the husband's application for further appellate review and both sides delivered compelling arguments for their positions at the oral argument on April 5, 2016.
-It will be interesting to see how the Supreme Judicial Court tackles the intersection of divorce and trust law.
+The husband has asked the Massachusetts Supreme Judicial Court to grant his application for further appellate review.
+If that court accepts the case, it will be interesting to see how it tackles the intersection of divorce and trust law.
 While the implications of the Pfannenstiehl case may not yet be clear, it is safe to say that, for now, irrevocable, spendthrift trusts with ascertainable distribution standards may not provide complete protection in the event of a divorce.